0pranshu/SQL-Project-music-Store-_Business-problem/README.md

 # SQL-Project-music-Store-_Business-problem
 # Project Overview
-**The objective of this project is to leverage SQL queries to extract meaningful insights from the Music Store database.
+The objective of this project is to leverage SQL queries to extract meaningful insights from the Music Store database.
 The database contains information about customers, invoices, tracks, genres, artists, and more.
 By analyzing this data, we can gain valuable insights into the business operations of the music store.

-1. **Who is the senior most employee based on job title?
+1. **Who is the senior most employee based on job title.
 ```sql
 SELECT title, last_name, first_name
 FROM employee